 “Other traditionally British manufacturers have since followed suit.
 Bentley returned briefly to the Le Mans circuit in 2001, 2002, and 2003, winning with the Bentley Speed 8, painted in a very dark shade of BRG.
 In recent years, Aston Martin has also returned to endurance racing, with their DBR9s painted in, a typically Aston, light BRG.
 Rocketsports Racing also used green for its Jaguar XK in the 24 Hours of Le Mans and American Le Mans Series and other,” according to Wikipedia.

-For a long time, the U.S. drivers preferred not to paint their cars with any shade of green.
+Interestingly, for a long time, the US drivers preferred not to paint their cars any shade of green.
 They believed that this color would bring them bad luck.
-“This has diminished in recent years, especially since the advent of more British international competition,” according to teamhealeytexas.com.
+However, this superstition has been losing its hold on American race car drivers, especially since the advent of more British international competition.